liamkyoung/stockfly/README.md

 You should then travel to your PATH variables on your PC.
 For windows, you go to This PC -> Properties -> Advanced System Settings -> Environment Variables -> System Variables -> Path -> Edit -> New -> Then Paste the path.
 Press OK on everything.

-To get started, cd into the /client folder and the /server folder seperately and type in "npm install" to install the current packages.
+Next, cd into the /client folder and the /server folder seperately and type in "npm install" to install the current packages.
-Next, create a file called ".env" in the /server folder and place your credentials in there.
-Copy the format below and replace the
+Then, create a file called ".env" in the /server folder and place your credentials in there.
+Copy the format below and replace the dummy values

 CONNECTION_USER =  "your_username"
 CONNECTION_PASSWORD = "your_password"
 CONNECTION_URL = "oracle.cise.ufl.edu:1521/orcl"
 CONNECTION_PATH = "path of where you placed your oracle 19 client on your computer"

-To run front-end react, go to /client and type "npm start" To connect to Oracle, go to /server and type "npm start"
+#### To run front-end react, go to /client and type "npm start"
+#### To connect to Oracle, go to /server and type "npm start"